kilasuelika/DataFrameCpp/README.md

 In-contigouos data may slow computation performance thus you should try `copy` to create a new concrete `DataFrame` and do computation on it.

+`ViewIndex` has a key map that map integer location to the location in original index.

 #### SeriesView

 Contains a pointer to `Series` and a `ViewIndex`.